-Day-Patient Treatment is treatment that, for medical reasons, normally requires you to occupy a bed in hospital during the day, but not overnight.
+Day-Patient Treatment is a treatment that, for medical reasons, normally requires you to occupy a bed in hospital during the day, but not overnight.
 This is also often referred to as Day-Case Treatment.

-An Unplanned Admission is when you are required to go immediately to a hospital for admission following illness.
+Unplanned Admission is when you are required to go immediately to a hospital for admission following an illness.
 It may be following a visit to your GP, consultant or hospital, or it may be directly from the community e.g. your home.

-An Emergency Admission is when you are required to go immediately to a hospital for an unplanned admission following an illness/accident.
+Emergency Admission is when you are required to go immediately to a hospital for an unplanned admission following an illness/accident.
 It may be following a visit to your GP, consultant or hospital, or it may be directly from the community e.g. your home.

 Intensive Care Treatment is treatment in an Intensive Care Unit (ICU), Intensive Therapy Unit (ITU), High Dependency Unit (HDU) or Coronary Care Unit (CCU) which gives constant monitoring after an operation or illness.

-Palliative Treatment is treatment where the primary purpose is only to offer temporary relief of symptoms rather than to cure the medical condition causing the symptoms.
+Palliative Treatment is a treatment where the primary purpose is only to offer temporary relief of symptoms rather than to cure the medical condition causing the symptoms.

 A Hospice is an institution that specialises in the care of people who are terminally ill with special concern for death and dignity.

 Co-share Treatment is a provision by which you share the percentage of the treatment costs.